reymon359/how-to-live/advices/Go to the doctor/index.md

 ---
 name: 'Go to the doctor'
-Categories: ['Health', 'Help', 'Mental health']
+Categories: ['Health', 'Help', 'Responsibility', 'Mental health']
 ---
 # Go to the doctor